Research

 Synthesizing Information from Sources

-Research papers (research essays) must include information from sources.
+Research papers, also known as research essays, must include information from sources.
 This is called synthesizing or integrating your sources.

 There are three ways to incorporate information from other sources into your paper: quoting, paraphrasing, and summarizing.
 Good research papers should include at least quoting and paraphrasing and preferably also summarizing.
-The method you choose depends on which is the best way to make the point you are trying to make in using that particular information from the source.
+The method you choose depends on the best way you can make the point you are trying to make using that particular information from the source.
 It is very important to remember that even if you are not using the exact words of the author as when you paraphrase or summarize, you must give a source citation.

 Every sentence with information from a source must give credit to the source by citing the source.
 It is NOT all right to have a few sentences from a source and then give credit to the source.
 A reader would not know how many, if any at all, of the preceding sentences had information from that source.
 A quote, paraphrase, or summary without a citation giving credit to the source is plagiarism.